mazamin7/rhythm_wheel/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+REPRESENTING THE RHYTHM
 In order to fill a step, you have to click once on the desired location.<br/>
-Click once again to mark the step as accented.<br/>
+Click once again to mark the step as accented.
 Click one more time and it’s removed.<br/>

+SAVING/LOADING THE RHYTHM
+The user can store and load his rhythmic patterns on the cloud.<br/>

+GENERATING A RANDOM RHYTHM
-The user can ask the application to generate a random rhythm on-the-fly; it's also possible to configure the randomization settings.<br/>
+The user can ask the application to generate a random rhythm on-the-fly.
+Randomization settings are customizable.<br/>

 <p align="right">(<a href="#top">back to top</a>)</p>